CrystalAlpha358/ncjishaku/README.md

             <h4>&gt; <code>jishaku [sh|shell] &lt;argument&gt;</code></h4>
             The shell command executes commands within your system shell.
             <br><br>
-            If you're on Linux and are using a custom shell, jishaku will obey the <code>SHELL</code> environment variable, otherwise, it will use <code>/bin/bash</code>.
+            If you're on Linux and are using a custom shell, ncjishaku will obey the <code>SHELL</code> environment variable, otherwise, it will use <code>/bin/bash</code>.
             <br>
-            On Windows, jishaku will use PowerShell if it's detected, otherwise, it will use Command Prompt.
+            On Windows, ncjishaku will use PowerShell if it's detected, otherwise, it will use Command Prompt.
             <br><br>
             The results from the commands you pass in are returned through a paginator interface live as the command runs.
 If you need to stop a command, you can press the stop button reaction, or use <code>jsk cancel</code>.
             <br><br>